siderolabs/talos/website/content/v1.14/reference/configuration/v1alpha1/config.md

         endpoint: https://1.2.3.4 # Endpoint is the canonical controlplane endpoint, which can be an IP address or a DNS hostname.
         localAPIServerPort: 443 # The port that the API server listens on internally.
     clusterName: talos.local
-    # ClusterNetworkConfig represents kube networking configuration options.
-    network:
-        # The CNI used.
-        cni:
-            name: flannel # Name of CNI to use.
-        dnsDomain: cluster.local # The domain used by Kubernetes DNS.
-        # The pod subnet CIDR.
-        podSubnets:
-            - 10.244.0.0/16
-        # The service subnet CIDR.
-        serviceSubnets:
-            - 10.96.0.0/12
 {{< /highlight >}}